adlai-nelson/urban_green_spaces/README.md

-##this repo contains the contents of assignment 1 for idce 376
+This project contains the contents of Assignment 1 for IDCE 376: spatial databases for Adlai Nelson

+Contents:
+- code.txt  (Contains code chunks)
+- analysis_report.docx (report contianing detailed methods and results)